jgrh/lerret/README.md

 ### Writing your own plugins

-The term "plugin" suggests that it is possible to write and use your own in your Lerret projects.
-Good news - it is!

-Lerret looks for additional plugins within the configured `pluginDirectory`.
+Lerret looks for additional plugins within your project's configured `pluginDirectory`.
 Plugins are just regular Node.js modules (files with an extension of `.js` or directories containing a file named `index.js`) that export an object with the following attributes.

 * `name` (required) - The name of the plugin.
 * `processSite` (optional) - A function which is called once with the full content map.